 We know it can be daunting starting a new hobby or practice, but every single one of the experts in these videos has been in your position at one point in their metalworking journey.
 Here is a shortlist of tools and materials we offer to get you started!

 Simply put, they are a mystery grab box containing a bunch of different sizes and shapes of the material you pick.
 They offer great materials for beginner metalworking projects and practice welds.
-We currently offer them in aluminum, brass, copper, cold roll steel, stainless steel, and plastic!
+We currently offer them in aluminum, brass, copper, cold roll steel, and stainless steel!

 Low carbon mild steel, steel containing between 0.04 – 0.3% carbon, is a great metal to start welding with.
 It’s historic abundance, low cost, and ductility have allowed welding technologies to be practiced and tested on it for years.
 Try out your MIG welder with our 1018 steel products.
 If you are looking for sheet material try out 1008/A366 steel.

 If you followed closely, you may have noticed that the knife forging walkthrough mentioned tool steel.
-Tool steels are an extremely common choice for making knife making due to their distinctive hardness, resistance to abrasion, and the ability to hold a cutting edge in extreme temperatures.
+Tool steels are an extremely common choice for making knife-making due to their distinctive hardness, resistance to abrasion, and ability to hold a cutting edge in extreme temperatures.
 Check out our tool steel offerings here and see which material best suits your project.